 Once every few years, ask your Advice-Only financial advisor how your portfolio should be rebalanced.
-When you get the prescription, execute them through your online broker.
+When you get the rebalancing plan, execute them through your online broker.
 That’s it.

-Looking at tax loss harvesting when the market goes down has some value, but the value diminishes over time.
-On average, the value of tax loss harvesting is even less than rebalancing.
+Looking at tax-loss harvesting when the market goes down has some value, but the value diminishes over time.
+On average, the value of tax-loss harvesting is even less than rebalancing.
 If you simply did nothing it wouldn’t be a big deal.
-See Tax Loss Harvesting vs Rebalancing vs Doing Nothing.
-Again, if you’d like to check for tax loss harvesting, you can just incorporate the topic as part of your review session with your Advice-Only financial advisor.
+See Tax-Loss Harvesting vs Rebalancing vs Doing Nothing.
+Again, if you’d like to check for tax-loss harvesting, you can incorporate the topic as part of your review session with your Advice-Only financial advisor.